xjw-nlp/SimCAS/README.md

 # SimCAS
-a simple long sequence processing method for encoder-decoder transformers
+a simple long sequence processing method for transformers